Well, the good news is that you or your loved ones probably can get life insurance.

 And many risky professions, such as firefighters and police officers and miners, offer life insurance through the employer, so obviously you want to start there.
 The payout may not be as much as you want for your loved ones, though, so you may still need to shop around to get additional coverage.

 But by and large, it seems to be the unusual dangerous professions, such as stuntpeople and circus acrobats, that have the most problems securing life insurance.

 If you’ve ever been told that you can’t get life insurance coverage because of your profession, don’t believe it.
 Regardless of what you do for a living, it’s possible to get life insurance at an affordable rate.
-Life insurance is one of the most important investments that you’ll ever make for your loved ones.
-It’s one of the only ways that you can ensure that your family has the money that they need.
+Your family could financially struggle once you pass way which is why an investment in insurance protection is necessary now.

 Paying more.
 Typically, if you’re in what’s considered a high-risk profession — like a roofer or a steelworker, or somebody who works with explosives — you’re going to be charged an additional fee on top of your premium.
 Every insurer is different, so it pays to look around, but often it’s an extra $2.50 for every thousand in coverage.
 So if you install electrical power lines, and you’re buying a $500,000 life insurance policy, you might spend an extra $1,250 a year, on top of your monthly premiums.